OSGeo/OSGeoLive-doc/en/quickstart/mapbender_quickstart.rst

 Mapbender3 Quickstart
 ********************************************************************************

 Mapbender is a web based geoportal framework to publish, register, view, navigate, monitor and grant secure access to spatial data infrastructure services.

-Management interfaces empower administrators who need to maintain and categorize map and feature services and grant access to individuals, groups and other services.

-Mapbender3 is the next version in the Mapbender series.
-It is rewritten from the ground up, using modern web technologies.
-The foundation is laid by Symfony 2, the brand-new version of the successful Symfony PHP web application framework.

-On the client-side expect to find OpenLayers and jQuery (UI) nicely glued together by MapQuery.

-With this new code base we will continue the Mapbender idea of being a Geoportal Framework:
-  * Applications can be setup, configured and styled right from within the browser
-  * Services like WMS can be managed inside a service repository and linked to applications
-  * Rights management is easy to maintain, for individual users and groups, whether you store them inside the database or in an LDAP.
-  * Search modules (SQL or Solr) can be configured
-  * Applications for digitaliszation can be setup.
-  * Mobile template can be used to provide applications for smartphones and tablets

 You will need nothing but a standard web browser for this quickstart.